Call Us Today!

 Do-Not-Resuscitate Order

-do-not-resuscitate order (DNR order).
+You may also ask your health-care professional about a do-not-resuscitate order (DNR order).
 A DNR order is a medical treatment order stating that cardiopulmonary resuscitation (CPR) will not be attempted if your heart and/or breathing stops.
 The law authorizing the development of the form specifies that an individual (or his or her authorized legal representative) may execute the DNR Advance Directive directing that resuscitation efforts shall not be attempted.
 Therefore, a DNR order completed on theDNR/Advance Directive contains an advance directive made by an individual (or legal representative), and also contains a physician’s order that requires a physician’s signature.

 Before a DNR order may be entered into your medical record, either you or another person (your legal guardian, health care power of attorney or surrogate decision maker) must consent to the DNR order.
 This consent must be witnessed by two people who are 18 years or older.
 If a DNR order is entered into your medical record, appropriate medical treatment other than CPR will be given to you.